 If the redesign is happening on top of an existing org rather than from scratch, hire freezes move faster than structural change.
 What you stop adding determines trajectory before any reporting line shifts.

 Stop hiring junior developers first — not because they are not valuable people, but because the entry-level learning pipeline now runs through agent-assisted pairing with staff engineers.
 A junior who joins already fluent in agent-assisted development gives more leverage than one who needs 18 months of routine ticket work to learn fundamentals.
 The traditional junior backfill model breaks when there are no longer enough deterministic tasks to learn from.
+Seed-stage startups now average 5.3 engineers at raise, down from 6.9 two years prior — almost all the reduction is at the junior end[4].

 Stop hiring program managers whose primary output is status facilitation.
 Build tooling that surfaces project state automatically instead.
 If your PM headcount spends more than 30% of its time in status meetings rather than customer or product decisions, that is coordination debt accumulating, not value being produced.